 A Vermont lease agreement is a document that creates a binding relationship between a landlord and a tenant so the landlord can rent out their property efficiently.
-This document contains various details, from the tenant and landlord’s names and addresses to rent payment specifics and pet prohibitions.
+This document contains various details, from the tenant and landlord’s names and addresses to rent payment specifics and pet rules.

 By Type (6)